lancopku/meProp/README.md

-# meProp & meSimp
+# meProp

-The codes were used for experiments on MNIST with _Training Simplification and Model Simplification for Deep Learning: A Minimal Effort Back Propagation Method_ [[pdf]](https://arxiv.org/pdf/1711.06528) by Xu Sun, Xuancheng Ren, Shuming Ma, Bingzhen Wei, Wei Li, Houfeng Wang.

-The codes were based on the codes used for the paper _meProp: Sparsified Back Propagation for Accelerated Deep Learning with Reduced Overfitting_ (ICML 2017) [[pdf]](http://proceedings.mlr.press/v70/sun17c/sun17c.pdf) by Xu Sun, Xuancheng Ren, Shuming Ma, Houfeng Wang.
+The codes were used for the paper _meProp: Sparsified Back Propagation for Accelerated Deep Learning with Reduced Overfitting_ (ICML 2017) [[pdf]](http://proceedings.mlr.press/v70/sun17c/sun17c.pdf) by Xu Sun, Xuancheng Ren, Shuming Ma, Houfeng Wang.
 The codes for CPU are modified to support model simplification.
 The codes for GPU are refactored.

 # Introduction

-We propose a simple yet effective technique to simplify the training and the resulting model of neural networks.
+We propose a simple yet effective technique to simplify the training of neural networks.
 The technique is based on the top-k selection of the gradients in back propagation.

-## meProp

 In back propagation, only a small subset of the full gradient is computed to update the model parameters.
 The gradient vectors are sparsified in such a way that **only the top-k elements (in terms of magnitude) are kept**.
 As a result, only *k* rows or columns (depending on the layout) of the weight matrix are modified, leading to a linear reduction in the computational cost.
 We name this method **meProp** (*m*inimal *e*ffort back *prop*agation).